stefanobaghino/wordle-solver/README.md

 #### How it works

-Until we have five matching letters that we can use to make an educated guess, we make a few exploratory guesses, aimed at cutting words from the dictionary based on letters that we know are not in the word while looking for .
+Until we have five matching letters that we can use to make an educated guess, we make a few exploratory guesses, aimed at cutting words from the dictionary based on letters that we know are not in the word.
+It also tries to maximize the amount of information it gets at every round of exploratory guesses by explicitly removing words with known letters.
 When we have five matching letters we try to make educated guesses.
 Luckily it doesn't look like there's a high number of anagrams for any given set of letters, so this should be safe enough to give the right answer by turn 4.